adrianco/spigo/README.md

 Usage of ./spigo:
   -a string
-    	Architecture to create or read, fsm, migration, or read from json_arch/<arch>_arch.json (default "netflixoss") -c	Collect to json_metrics csv_metricsand via http: extvars -cpuprofile string
+    	Architecture to create or read, fsm, migration, or read from json_arch/<arch>_arch.json (default "netflixoss") -c	Collect metrics and flows to json_metrics csv_metrics neo4j and via http: extvars -cpuprofile string
     	Write cpu profile to file
   -cpus int